spockframework/spock/docs/interaction_based_testing.rst

     1 * subscriber.receive("hello")
     publisher.messageCount == 1

-Read out aloud: "When the publisher sends a 'hello' message, then the subscriber receives the message exactly once, and the publisher's message count is one."
+Read out aloud: "When the publisher sends a 'hello' message, then the subscriber should receive the message exactly once, and the publisher's message count should be one."

 Explicit Interaction Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~